 2.4.4 Viability studies

 Culture samples pre- and post-treatment with specified compounds were serially diluted in PBS to give a range of dilutions from 10-1 to 10-8.
 Then, 7 X 10 μl were taken from each dilution and spotted onto nutrient agar plates.
-The spots were allowed to dry and the plates incuvated overnight at 37°C. The dilution that gave the highest number of clear, countable single colonies was chosen for each time point corresponding to each condition Single colonies from each spot were counted and averaged to determine the number of colony forming units per ml of culture (CFU/ml).
+The spots were allowed to dry and the plates incubated overnight at 37°C. The dilution that gave the highest number of clear, countable single colonies was chosen for each time point corresponding to each condition Single colonies from each spot were counted and averaged to determine the number of colony forming units per ml of culture (CFU/ml).

 2.4.5 Growth of E. coli cells overproducing the C. jejuni globin Ctb